BuddyForms/BuddyForms-EasyPin/readme.txt

 == Description ==

-### Add Maker to Images and Link to relevant Posts
+### ADD MARKER TO IMAGES AND LINK TO RELEVANT POSTS TO IT
-Like child and parent posts.
-Child and parent images.
-Create a gallery of images and add related posts to this images as pins.
+Simply create a gallery of images and add related posts to this images as pins.

 ---

-### Like Google Places Pins on Maps or Facebook Tagging
+### SIMILAR TO GOOGLE PINS ON MAPS OR FACEBOOK TAGGING PEOPLE AND PLACES
-We use this technique for images to posts or images to images relationships.
-If the user clicks on an image pin a popover gets displayed with information of the pined post.
-You can decide what should be displayed in the popover and have full control over the template.
+We use this technique creating relationships between images to posts or images to images.
+Meaning, if the user clicks on an image pin a popover gets displayed with a short information of the pinned post.
+The best is - you can decide what should be displayed in the popover and have full control over the template.

 ---

-### Example
+### USE CASE EXAMPLE
-We have build it for a customer in need of a tagging feature for tuning parts.
-They have a car community and want to enable there users to tag there tuning parts on the car images.
+One of our clients has a car community and they were in need of a tagging feature that allows their community members tagging pictures of tuning parts.
+With this plugin they are now able to engage directly on the image.

 ---

-### A powerful tool for new and intuitive design and user experiences
+### A POWERFUL TOOL FOR NEW AND INTUITIVE DESIGN AND USER EXPERIENCES
 Use it to create interactive stories like a journals and display relevant posts to the images.

 ---

-### Use Multiple Forms for different Pins Types
+### USE MULTIPLE FORMS FOR DIFFERENT PIN TYPES
-Create Multiple forms for different pins and enable your authors to only fill out the form elements needed for there particular pined post
+Create Multiple forms for different pins and enable your authors/ community members to only fill out the form elements needed for their particular pined post.

 ---

-### BuddyForms Hook Fields Support
+### BUDDYFORMS HOOK FIELDS SUPPORT
-You can use the "BuddyForms Hook Fields" extension to hook your gallery into the single view of your posts
+You can use the “BuddyForms Hook Fields” extension to hook your gallery into the single view of your posts.

 ---

-### Template Tags Support
+### TEMPLATE TAGS SUPPORT
-Use buddyforms_easypin_gallery() as template tag anywhere in your single template
+To all theme developers!
+Use buddyforms_easypin_gallery() as a ‘template tag’ anywhere in your single template.

 ---